 Long story short... we don't know how she dies.
 It's never actually explicitly revealed in the film how she passed away but by all accounts, it sounds like it was pretty sudden.
 The film picks up one year after her passing and everyone is still really emotional about it.
 Sam is moping about in his little Dad Cabin™ staring at pictures of his beloved and Rosie can't even say her name without crying.
 It sounds pretty serious, if we're honest.
 But no one ever says what actually happened.

 Will we ever find out?
 How much are we going to have to pay out in bribes to the cast members to get someone to spill the reason so we can have some closure on our international mourning period?

 While we still don't know how Donna died, the reason why she had to die has been explained by writer and director Ol Parker.

 “If it had worked out that Meryl was going to be the lead for the whole thing, then they would have waited for a time when Meryl could be the lead for the whole thing,” he told Vulture.
 Instead, Parker felt like the sequel was only gonna work if they found the best story and killing off Donna was it.
 APPARENTLY.

 If you're looking for someone to blame, Meryl is not your girl.
 It wasn't a scheduling conflict kinda situation.
 It wasn't her fault, ok?
 It was actually all Richard Curtis' fault.

-Meryl Streep, who makes an brief appearance towards the end of the film, was, however, totally fine with the decision to kill off the beloved Donna Sheridan, by the way.
+Meryl Streep, who makes a brief appearance towards the end of the film, was however totally fine with the decision to kill off the beloved Donna Sheridan, by the way.
 Rude.